llee454/hornet-website/modules/menu/Readme.md

     class and contain a single text node representing a menu leaf ID.

-  menu_nodeNextLinkBlock:

-  * loads referenced menu element
-  * creates an HTML element that represents a link to the next leaf in the referenced menu
-  * replaces context.element with the new element
-  * and passes the new element to done.

-  If an error occurs, menu_nodeNextLinkBlock passes the error to done instead.
+  If an error occurs, menu_nodeNextLinkBlock passes the error to done and returns done.
+  Otherwise it passes the element to done.
 */
 function menu_nodeNextLinkBlock (context, done) {
   var errorPrefix = '[menu][menu_nodeNextLinkBlock]';